 In our hands, tiny bags of M & Ms are nothing if not gateway sweets to full-sized Reece Cups or even Jumbo Hershey Bars.
 Brian and I do not need candy.
 In fact, we need to avoid candy.
-That means we shouldn’t be entrusted with a bowl brimming with 160 small packages of M & Ms, Twix or Snickers!
+That means we shouldn’t be entrusted with a bowl brimming with 160 small bars of Snickers!
 We should hand out Skittles or Three Muskateers or Milky Ways.
 Those, I can turn down.

 But no, Brian picked out the best stuff.

-If there are leftovers, and there will be, we need to immediately stash them somewhere like the trunk or the crawl space, somewhere that requires effort and a contemplative walk of shame to get to.
+If there are leftovers, and there will be, we need to immediately stash them somewhere like the trunk or the crawl space, somewhere that requires effort and a contemplative walk of shame to reach.

 I’ll be in the tub.

 I remember a few unusual Halloweens.
 Years ago, Brian and I visited Abraham Lincoln’s home in Springfield, Ill. on this day.
-One year we transferred my father-in-law’s nursing home residency today.
-A few years ago, my brother and sister-in-law, Tim and Jeannie Jobe, went to the Exotic Feline Rescue Center on this date.
+One year we transferred my father-in-law’s nursing home residency.
+A few years ago my brother and sister-in-law Tim and Jeannie Jobe and I went to the Exotic Feline Rescue Center on this date.

 There were years I took the kids around locally.
 One of my favorite pictures of the boys is when they dressed up as Batman and Robin.

 Then there was the year I married Bradley Rigsby.
 Bradley and I were in first grade and rode the school bus together.
 I was a bride that year, and I guess Bradley wanted to be a groom because we got hitched.
 On the bus.
 Gee, this must be our 51st wedding anniversary.
 Too bad he moved away after first grade.